 Box Springs is a somewhat small town located in the state of Georgia.
 With a population of 6,161 people and two constituent neighborhoods, Box Springs is the 124th largest community in Georgia.

-Box Springs is a blue-collar town, with 35.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Box Springs is generally considered to be a blue-collar town.
+40.34% of the Box Springs workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Box Springs is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Box Springs who work in teaching (11.68%), sales jobs (11.20%), and office and administrative support (9.55%).
+There are especially a lot of people living in Box Springs who work in teaching (11.00%), sales jobs (10.85%), and management occupations (9.17%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Box Springs is worth considering.

 The most common language spoken in Box Springs is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and German.